emi876/csv-merge-pipeline/README.md

 ## Next Steps (for scaling)

+- Data Querying: Add Glue Crawler and Athena integration to make the merged output directly queryable via SQL.
+This includes defining Glue tables and an Athena database.
-- Add Glue partitioning by date
+- Data Partitioning: Add Glue partitioning by date to the merged output for improved query performance and cost efficiency.
-- Version merged output with timestamped S3 keys
+- Output Versioning: Implement versioning for merged output with timestamped S3 keys to maintain historical data.
-- Add retry/dead-letter config to Lambda
+- Error Handling & Resilience: Add retry/dead-letter queue (DLQ) configuration to Lambda for robust error handling.
-- CI/CD: extend to deploy Lambda code directly via GitHub Actions
+- CI/CD Enhancement: Extend the GitHub Actions workflow to deploy Lambda code changes directly via the pipeline (e.g., automatically update filename and source_code_hash in Terraform on code commits).